shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 worker02   Ready    worker          26h   v1.30.5
 shashank@Mac ~ %
 ```
-You should see a list of the three nodes you’ve added to the cluster.
-If you’re using more than one network interface, use kubectl get nodes -o wide to get more details and confirm the correct IP address is displayed for each node.
+The three nodes you added to the cluster ought should be listed for you to observe.
+If you’re using more than one network interface, use kubectl get nodes -o wide to get further details and validate the right IP address is displayed for each node.

 You’ll also note that the status of each node is NotReady.
 That’s because we have not configured networking in our cluster.
 Let’s do that next.

 # Adding a Networking Plugin
-Kubernetes is unopinionated about networking too, which is why there is no networking installed by default in a vanilla Kubernetes cluster, and a dozen or so networking plugins/addons.
+Since Kubernetes is agnostic towards networking as well, a vanilla Kubernetes cluster comes with a dozen or so networking plugins/addons installed instead of networking installed by default.

-We’ll be using one called Cilium.
-Once you’ve installed the Cilium CLI you can use the utility to install Cilium into your Kubernetes cluster.
+One that we'll use is named Cilium.
+You can use the Cilium CLI tool to install Cilium within your Kubernetes cluster after installing it on your system.

 #### To install cilium-cli on mac using brew
 ```bash
 brew install cilium-cli
 ```

-The Cilium CLI will also need to know the configuration of your Kubernetes cluster from the KUBECONFIG env var to speak to your cluster.
-You can set this to the generated /etc/kubernetes/admin.conf when bootstrapping the cluster on the control plane, before running cilium install:
+To communicate with your Kubernetes cluster, the Cilium CLI will also require knowledge of its configuration, which can be found in the KUBECONFIG environment variable.
+When bootstrapping the cluster on the control plane, you can set this to the produced /etc/kubernetes/admin.conf before executing cilium install:

 #### To install helm on mac using brew
 ```bash